-Whether you have a sunny balcony or a spot in the shade.
-With plants, you can brighten up that small space!
-While one balcony is big enough for a nice garden set, another balcony could barely be big enough to walk.
-No matter how big your balcony is, there’s always something fun to make of it!
-From a remarkable olive tree to a hydrangea.
+Whether you have a balcony on the sun-drenched south, or a place in the shade.
+With plants, you can brighten up that tiny space in no time!
+Some balconies are big enough for a nice garden set, while others are just big enough to turn your butt around.
+Whatever the size of your balcony, you can always brighten it up!
+From striking Olive tree to a Hydrangea.

 The most important thing?
 Know in which direction the balcony is located.
 This way you can choose plants that fit in with the environment.
 This will make you and the plant happy.
 The following tips are written based on the position of the sun in The Netherlands.